Greater Gabbard wind farm

 Greater Gabbard is a 504 MW wind farm, built on sandbanks 23 km off the coast of Suffolk in England at a cost of £1.5 billion.
 It was completed on 7 September 2012 with all of the Siemens SWT3.6–107 turbines connected.
-Developed as a joint venture between Airtricity and Fluor, it is now jointly owned by SSE Renewables and Innogy.
+Developed as a joint venture between Airtricity and Fluor, it is now jointly owned by SSE Renewables and RWE.

 A 336 MW extension of the wind farm called Galloper was commissioned in April 2018.

 History

 Development rights were secured from the Crown Estate in 2003.
 The project was originally developed by Greater Gabbard Offshore Winds Limited (GGOWL) which was a joint venture between Airtricity and Fluor.
 Airtricity was subsequently bought by Scottish & Southern Energy who then bought out Fluor's 50% stake.
 Fluor were contracted to design, supply, install and commission the balance of the plant.
 Scottish & Southern sold a 50% stake to RWE, the owners of Npower, in November 2008 for £308m.

 The project was given the go-ahead in May 2008 and work started in June.
 In July 2011 erection of the turbines was two-thirds complete, with all the pile foundations installed.

 In October 2009, Seajacks Ltd delivered its 7,000 tonne Leviathan vessel to Fluor Ltd which sailed to Harwich to prepare the hook-up and commissioning of an in-field substation and then installation of the turbines.
 The first foundations were installed in autumn 2009 with the first of a total of 140 turbines installed in the spring 2010.
 Electricity generation began on 29 December 2010 and construction was completed on 7 September 2012.
 During April 2014 to March 2015 the wind farm produced 1.7 TWh, corresponding to a capacity factor of 39%.